kasperwhich/PRODIGY_DS_01/README.md

 ### Visualization:
 Created a bar chart to visualize the distribution of the population in terms of total, male, and female counts.
 ## Conclusion
-In conclusion, this EDA process provided valuable insights into the distribution of the selected variable in the dataset.
+In conclusion, this visualization process provided valuable insights into the distribution of the selected variable in the dataset.
 This analysis lays the foundation for further exploration and modeling tasks in the data science workflow.

 ### Thank you for reviewing my submission!